- Degree Programs

 NOTE: MM or DMA applicants should NOT wait for pre-screen or audition results before taking the TOEFL or IELTS test (if applicable) or submitting test scores.
 You will go to your audition, and the performance faculty makes their recommendations for admission.
 After this is done, the faculty reviews the files for academic admissibility - to determine if you meet the academic requirements for admission to the program.
 It is only after both of these processes are concluded that you would receive any information regarding the results of your admission.

 Please make sure you provide ETS with the proper code (2548 for Stony Brook University) so that the university will receive your scores electronically.
 The sheer volume of applicants and inquiries we receive at this time of year does not permit us to individually acknowledge every test score received.
 We ask that you please do not contact and ask us if we received your scores.

-Submit two original essays, in English, in music research, analysis, or criticism that demonstrate your ability to carry out scholarly work in music.
-The papers, typically generated in prior course work, should be at least ten pages in length and demonstrate knowledge of proper bibliographic citation practices (your paper must contain a bibliography).
+Submit two original papers, in English, in music research, analysis, or criticism that demonstrate your ability to carry out scholarly work in music.
+The papers, typically generated in prior course work, should be at least ten pages in length and demonstrate knowledge of proper bibliographic citation practices (each paper must contain a bibliography).

 History/Theory and Ethnomusicology Program Applicants (MA and PhD applicants)

 Submit 2-3 original papers in music research, analysis or criticism.
 In addition to these, you may submit papers on other subjects if you think that they support some aspect of your application for admission.
 Please limit your essays to those that exemplify your best work.

 Please upload one original paper that demonstrates your ability to write effectively about music and sound.
 The paper, typically generated in prior coursework, should be at least 2500 words, not including the bibliography, and demonstrate familiarity with conventional citation practices.